 What are the primary advantages of using synthetic oil in a natural gas compressor?

 The performance advantage of synthetic base oils is primarily related to the extreme temperature performance.
 Whenever any gas or air is compressed, the temperature is increased proportionally.

 Moving on to more specific industry topics, what are Valvoline’s expectations for natural gas vehicle fueling in North America in the next few years?

 Even with the lower fuel prices we are witnessing for diesel and gasoline, we expect that the number of natural gas vehicles and stations will continue to increase.
 The introduction of the ISX 12G has provided an option to some of the heavier haulers that were hesitant until now.
 Continued pipeline construction will also increase the availability of natural gas domestically for years to come.

 How has the demand for natural gas vehicles and fueling shaped your company’s production?
 Has it changed its priorities?

-Why should natural gas fueling customers choose CP Industries?
+Why should natural gas vehicle and natural gas fueling customers choose Valvoline?
 What are your competitive advantages?